 Join The Conscious Psychedelic Explorer, and improve your ability to reliably harness the benefits of psychedelics.
 Now open for signups!

 The Conscious Psychedelic Explorer is a 6-week deep dive course designed to empower you to find a personalised approach to using psychedelics for transformation and growth.
 Course starts October 17th 2022.

 Experiment, Document, Personalise

-When it comes to taking psychedelics, I encourage all users to find to experiment and find their own personalised approach.
+When it comes to taking psychedelics, I encourage all users to experiment and find their own personalised approach.
 There is no one-size-fits-all.
 We are all different and different approaches will suit different people.

 I recommend keeping a drug journal or log and trying different methods and taking notes.
 In regards to nausea, you can note how you served your dose, what you ate and when you ate it relative to your dose, and how your experience of nausea was.
-Eventually you will find what works for you and have your own personalised approach.
+Eventually, you will find what works for you and have your own personalised approach.

 The practice of keeping a drug log is something I keep coming back to so I will probably write a more in-depth article at some point soon (update: I did it).
 In the meantime, you can find more in my articles on dose and nerdy drug taking.